yixianwang/yixian-site/content/notes/ginnie_mae.md

 which helps to keep mortgage interest rates lower than they otherwise would be.

 ## Questions
-- Who will I be work with most closely?
+- Who will I be working with most closely?
 - What's the next step of the hiring process?
-- Can I answer any final questions for you?
+- Is there any difference between pittsburgh and lake mary office?